StevenLwcz/StevenLwcz.github.io/_posts/2025-06-08-Understanding-The-StackMapTable-Method-Attribute.md

           locals = [ top, int ]             // p, q
         frame_type = 255 /* full_frame */
           offset_delta = 2
-          locals = [ class Example2, int, int, int, int ]  // local 3 must be an integer, the frame state is updated and causes a full fram stack = []
+          locals = [ class Example2, int, int, int, int ]  // local 3 must be an integer,
+                                                           // top must be replaced by int stack = []
 ```

 *top* is used if a local is uninitialized or not important to the verifier or the 2nd slot for a long or double.
 This explains *top* in the frame at offset 14.

 At offset 16, an integer is required.
-As the various frame types are explored, it will become apparent, there are no optimized frame types for this transition and so a full frame must be used.
+As the various frame types are explored, it will become apparent, there are no optimized frame types for this transition *top*->*int* and a full frame must be used.

 If you initialized p, you could save a few bytecodes!